rjmccall/swift-evolution/visions/accessors.md

 ### `set`

 `set` is a basic operation for all mutable storage declarations.
-It should generally be defined unless it is straightforwardly redundant with a `modify` or `mutate` operation.
+It should generally be defined unless it is straightforwardly redundant with a `yield inout` or `mutate` operation.

 If `mutate` is possible to define, `set` will usually be redundant.

-If `set` is defined, it should usually be combined with a `modify` or `mutate` unless the definition of `modify` would be exactly the `get`/`yield`/`set` pattern that's automatically synthesized anyway.
+If `set` is defined, it should usually be combined with a `yield inout` or `mutate` unless the definition of `yield inout` would be exactly the `get`/yield/`set` pattern that's automatically synthesized anyway.

 ### `unsafe*Address`